-On May 28, 2014 the IASB issued IFRS 15 Revenue from Contracts with Customers.
+On May 28, 2014, the IASB issued IFRS 15 Revenue from Contracts with Customers.
 The new standard is effective for annual periods beginning on or after January 1, 2018.
 Earlier application is permitted.
-IFRS 15 will replace IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfer of Assets from Customers, and SIC 31 Revenue Bartering Contracts.
+IFRS 15 will replace IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfer of Assets from Customers, and SIC 31 Revenue Bartering Transactions Involving Advertising Services.
+On April 12, 2016, the IASB issued Clarifications to IFRS 15, Revenue from Contracts with Customers, which is effective the same time as IFRS 15.